Using Vacuum Bags For Packing Your Clothes For Travel

 • Clothes are safe from bugs

-The first advantaging to using vacuum bags to pack your clothes for travel is that you can cram an amazing amount of clothes in one bag.
-Especially if you use a bag fitted with a seal for a vacuum pump, you can make a big stack of clothes get really small.
+The first advantage to using vacuum bags to pack your clothes for travel is that you can cram an amazing amount of clothes in one bag.
+Especially if you use a bag fitted with a USB pump, you can make a big stack of clothes get really small.

 The last big advantage is that clothes in vacuum bags are immune to bugs.
-Depending on where you are traveling, you may want to avoid taking any of the wildlife home with you.
-The fact is that bed bugs among other insects are nut uncommon in some areas and anything you can do to reduce the change of bringing them home is worth it.
+Depending on where you’re traveling, you may want to avoid taking any of the wildlife home with you.
+The fact is that bed bugs among other insects are not uncommon in some areas and anything you can do to reduce the chance of bringing them home is worth it.

 Disadvantages of Using Vacuum Bags for Packing Clothes